Anthony Miller (basketball)

 In his NBA career, Miller played in 181 games and scored a total of 510 points.

-Miller played in the CBA for the Yakima Sun Kings but signed with the American Basketball Association's Las Vegas Aces on August 27, 2008.
+Miller played in the Continental Basketball Association (CBA) for the Yakima Sun Kings and won CBA championships in 2003 and 2006.
+He signed with the American Basketball Association's Las Vegas Aces on August 27, 2008.

-Miller appeared in the 1996 movie Space Jam along with Laker teammates Cedric Ceballos and Vlade Divac and then-coach Del Harris.
+Miller appeared in the 1996 sports comedy movies Space Jam (along with then-coach Del Harris) and Eddie, both along with Laker teammates Cedric Ceballos and Vlade Divac.